UK final salary pension schemes close at record rate

 Over the last three years, 375 billion pounds of quantitative easing by the Bank of England has contributed to a sharp drop in the yield on British government bonds, key investments for pension pots.

-The deficit of British final-salary linked company pension schemes more than doubled to 231 billion pounds in 2012, according to the Pension Protection Fund (PPF).
+The deficit of British final-salary linked company pension schemes more than doubled to 231 billion pounds ($370 billion) in 2012, according to the Pension Protection Fund (PPF) .

 Meanwhile, EU legislation requiring funds to have enough cash to cover employee pensions if a company goes bust may stop British firms offering final-salary linked pensions altogether.